The Christensen Fund Graduate Fellowship Program in Plant Conservation

 Applicants for Christensen Fund Fellowships must have a bachelor's degree in biology or a related field and be able to demonstrate strong leadership and scientific potential in applied plant conservation.

 The fellowships will provide recruitment and repatriation airfares, stipend, tuition fee waiver and the opportunity to apply for competitive research funds.
 Christensen Fund Fellows will be enrolled in the Ph.D. or M.S. graduate degree programs and will be involved in special courses, workshops, or internships designed to increase the Fellow’s capacity to make an impact in applied conservation once they return to their countries.
-For further information, please contact the Whitney R. Harris World Ecology Center at email@example.com or see application instructions at the bottom of this web page.
+For further information, please contact the Whitney R. Harris World Ecology Center at email@example.com and firstname.lastname@example.org or see application instructions at the bottom of this web page.

-Belen Alvestegui (MS, Bolivia)
+Belen Alvestegui (PhD, Bolivia)

 Isabel Loza (PhD, Bolivia)